bustle/ember-mobiledoc-editor/README.md

 </article>
 ```

-The components accepts two arguments:
+The components accepts these arguments:

 * `mobiledoc`, a Mobiledoc for editing by the Content-Kit editor
 * `cards`, an array of available cards for use by the editor.
 Jump to
   the section on [Component-based cards](#component-based-cards) for more detail on how
   to use cards with Ember components.
+* `spellcheck` boolean
+* `autofocus` boolean
+* `placeholder` string -- the placeholder text to display when the mobiledoc is blank
+* `options` hash -- any properties in the `options` hash will be passed to the ContentKitEditor constructor

 Of course often you want to provide a user interface to bold text, create
 headlines, or otherwise reflect the state of the editor.